catherineweiss/BikeNYC/README.md

 - try and do it full stack independent to reduce merge conflicts and reduce interdependence

 ## To Do
+First Priority:
 - divide into packages
+- Fred: have tourNY.java call citibike
+- R: have tourNY.java call foursquare
+- Fred: return closest bike station as a Location object
+- Fred: fill in JPanels
+- C: finish getMap method

+Second Priority:
+- put empire state as default address
+- break the program
+- (can we wire up the return key to be go?)
+--> if user enters an address outside of NY, it currently makes map go there.
+Check Starting Address for zip codes in Manhattan and then make the user enter a new address.
+- can we make a BACK button, to enter a new address?

 - exceptions:
 - user manual
 - one-page writeup
 - check that the number of junit tests matches the rubric
-- break the program
-- (can we wire up the return key to be go?)
-- put empire state as default address

 - scan down the rubric again
 - actually submit
 - lint for javadoc comments, indenting
-- have tourny call citibike
-- have tourny call foursquare

 - ruthie maybe write query string builder